 Three years ago, outfielder Casper Wells became the second Gottlieb-coached player to reach the major leagues when he made his debut with the Detroit Tigers.
 Now a member of the Seattle Mariners, Wells joins pitcher Chris Nabholz, who played in the early 1990's for Montreal, Cleveland, Boston and the Chicago Cubs.

-At least four Tiger baseball alumni are expected to be playing professional baseball this season.
+At least three Tiger baseball alumni are expected to be playing professional baseball this season.

 During Gottlieb's tenure as the Tigers' coach, six players have earned All-American honors while six have been honored as Academic All-America selections.